 Evaluating hybrid RAG systems entails evaluating retrieval, generation and the RAG system as a whole.
 These evaluations are multifaceted, requiring careful consideration and analysis.
 Each of them encompasses specific difficulties that complicate the development of a comprehensive evaluation framework and benchmarks for RAG systems.

 \paragraph{\textbf{Retrieval}}

-The retrieval component of RAG systems is critical for fetching relevant information from external knowledge sources that inform the generation process.
-One primary challenge in evaluating this component is the dynamic and vast nature of potential knowledge bases, ranging from structured databases to the entire web.
+The retrieval component is critical for fetching relevant information that informs the generation process.
+One primary challenge is the dynamic and vast nature of potential knowledge bases, ranging from structured databases to the entire web.
 This vastness requires evaluation metrics that can effectively measure the precision, recall, and relevance of retrieved documents in the context of a given query \cite{MultiHop-RAG,LangChain2023}.
 Moreover, the temporal aspect of information, where the relevance and accuracy of data can change over time, adds another layer of complexity to the evaluation process \cite{RGB}.
-Additionally, the diversity of information sources and the potential for retrieving misleading or low-quality information poses significant challenges in assessing the retrieval component's effectiveness in filtering and selecting the most pertinent information \cite{CRUD}.
-On the other hand, the evaluation method of the retrieval component is also a challenge, as the traditional evaluation metrics enforce the retrieval system focus on higher TopK recall, instead of the useful information carried through one query.
+Additionally, the diversity of information sources and the possibility of retrieving misleading or low-quality information pose significant challenges in assessing the effectiveness of filtering and selecting the most pertinent information \cite{CRUD}.
+The traditional evaluation indicators for retrieval, such as Recall and Precision, cannot fully capture the nuances of RAG retrieval systems, necessitating the development of more nuanced and task-specific evaluation metrics \cite{ARES}.

 \paragraph{\textbf{Generation}}